SulemanAwais/SDAS-Doc/docs/More about Sensors.md

 <!-- #### Magnetometer in smart devices

 The magnetometer sensor in a device detects the magnetic orientation of the device in relation to the X, Y and Z axes in relation to the real world north direction beside electromagnetic field EMF. -->
+## Linear Accelerometer
+The linear accelerometer measures the acceleration applied to the sensor built-in into the device, excluding the force of gravity, in m/s².
+For example, you could use this sensor to see how fast your car is going.
+The linear acceleration sensor always has an offset, which you need to remove.
+The simplest way to do this is to build a calibration step into your application([AWARE](https://awareframework.com/linear-accelerometer/)).

+## Gravity
+Gravity sensors are precise devices that detect minute localized changes in the force of Earth’s gravity caused by variations in rock or other materials’ density underground([Ben Pilkington](https://www.azosensors.com/article.aspx?ArticleID=2482#:~:text=Gravity%20sensors%20are%20precise%20devices,greater%20detail%20than%20ever%20before.)).